Hemipolyhedron: Duals of the hemipolyhedra

 Since the hemipolyhedra have faces passing through the center, the dual figures have corresponding vertices at infinity; properly, on the real projective plane at infinity.
 In Magnus Wenninger's Dual Models, they are represented with intersecting prisms, each extending in both directions to the same vertex at infinity, in order to maintain symmetry.
 In practice the model prisms are cut off at a certain point that is convenient for the maker.
 Wenninger suggested these figures are members of a new class of stellation figures, called stellation to infinity.
 However, he also suggested that strictly speaking they are not polyhedra because their construction does not conform to the usual definitions.

 There are 11 such duals (when including the great dirhombicosidodecacron dual to U_{75}, and the great disnub dirhombidodecahecron dual to U_{76}), sharing only 6 distinct outward forms, five of them existing in outwardly identical pairs.
 The members of a given visually identical pair differ in their arrangements of true and false vertices (a false vertex is where two edges cross each other but do not join).
 The outward forms are:

-Regarding the final uniform-dual stellation to infinity (or great dirhombicosidodecacron), if the definition of a polyhedron is relaxed to allow coincident edges, then this hemipolycron coincides with two dual uniform hemipolyhedra – the great dirhombicosidodecahedron described by Wenninger, and Skilling's figure, or the great disnub dirhombidodecahedron (with the exact same edge-arrangement, that is also the only known uniform degenerate polyhedron).
-Both polyhedra have 60 double-squares (or 60 coplanar sets of two squares) passing through their centers.
+The largest dual stellations to infinity (the great dirhombicosidodecacron and the great disnub dirhombidodecacron) coincide with each other as with the other stellations to infinity, even though their respective dual hemipolyhedra have distinct uniform properties (one of them is a degenerate uniform polyhedron).